lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 Next, I followed [these
 instructions](https://bioinformatics.stackexchange.com/a/13901), that
-suggsted to use `mono`, and installing it via `conda`.
+suggested to use `mono`, and installing it via `conda`.
 This proved to be successful and I will be using that setup in the following sections.